AGPO93/AGPO93.github.io/_projects/2019-01-29-openworld.markdown

 carousel:
 - openworld/openworld1.jpg
 - openworld/openworld2.jpg
-abstract: Loads and unloads assets in run-time based on the player's position
+abstract: Asset streaming in run-time
 ---
-#### Open World Streaming System
+#### Asset streaming in run-time
 <br>
 This system loads assets in run-time based on the player's current position.
 All the asset data like position, rotation and scale is kept on XML files, that are then read in run-time in order to instantiate each prefab.